dstore-dbap/LumberMill/src/gambolputty/input/README.md

 #####TcpServer

 Reads data from tcp socket and sends it to its outputs.
+Should be the best choice perfomancewise if you are on Linux and are running with multiple workers.

 interface:  Ipaddress to listen on.
 port:       Port to listen on.